 The Vegetarian Diet Style

 We currently live in a world that has become more interconnected than ever before in the history of man.
 This globalization includes economic, environmental, cultural and political dynamics and concerns that are complex and far-reaching, to say the least.
 At Bonfire we recognize the legitimacy of these realities and how they relate to the production of animal protein sources.
-The industrial meat production industry is fraught with a wide range of ‘collateral damage’ issues surrounding the methods used in the mass slaughter of animals and those that affect the quality of commonly consumed animal proteins, as well as significant associated environmental problems.
+The industrial meat production industry is fraught with a wide range of ‘collateral damage’ issues surrounding the methods used in the mass raising and slaughter of animals and those that affect the quality of commonly consumed animal proteins, as well as significant associated environmental problems.

 There is also the purely humanitarian perspective of killing and eating animals that many people are sincerely and legitimately opposed to.
 Respecting and recognizing that charged environment and perspective, at Bonfire we have adopted a purely evidence-based perspective which considers the optimal physiological or biological function as the compass for strategic health recommendations.